Earth-and-Energy-Systems-Lab/pymedeas2/docs/docs.md

 ```diff
 - The correlation of the HDI with the TFEC is not the best approax, it can be approximated by the relation with the Final Energy Footprint per capita (FEFpc) (Deliverable 4.1)
 ```
 Then the carbon footprint per capita and the water use per capita are calculated dividing the total ammounts by the population.
-Finally, the CO2 emissions per value added is opbtained dividing the total CO2 emissions by the GDP.
+Finally, the CO2 emissions per value added is obtained dividing the total CO2 emissions by the GDP.

 ### Transport
 This module does.....